For more general information, see our Norovirus page.

 This information helps us identify causes and prevent future illness.

 Report more than 1 suspected case of norovirus.

-If your school, childcare center, nursing home or healthcare facility sees a sudden increase in illness, we can help.
+If your school, childcare center, nursing home or healthcare facility has more than 1 suspected case of norovirus:

 For schools and childcare centers

-- Controlling norovirus—Tips to prevent the spread of norovirus.
+- Control norovirus—tips to prevent the spread of norovirus.

-- Clean and disinfect safely—Instructions for cleaning up vomit or stool.
+- Clean and disinfect safely—instructions to clean up vomit or stool.